Time Needed: Less Than 1/2 a Day

 Heat-related illnesses rise during periods of stagnant atmospheric conditions and poor air quality, according to FEMA.
 Thus, people in urban areas may be at greater risk than those in rural areas.

-Learn more about the specific emergency planning needs of older adults and people with disabilities at: http://www.ready.gov/considerations
+Learn more about the specific emergency planning needs of older adults at: https://www.ready.gov/seniors

 STEP 4: VISITING THE PEOPLE ON YOUR LIST